Winterization in Houston: Why It’s More Important Than You Think

 Don’t Let a Rare Freeze Turn Into a Costly Disaster

-Why Houston Homes Are at Higher Risk
+Why Conroe and Montgomery County Homes Are at Higher Risk

 And because freezing temperatures don’t happen often, many homeowners assume their plumbing will be fine.
 Unfortunately, that assumption can be costly when an unexpected freeze arrives.